mieweb/docs/content/functions/system-administration/system-controls/partition-manager.md

 ![](../partition-manager.assets/221bdd23d0cadd0b6c2a39b3562eb88e.png)

-* <strong>Partition:</strong> Enter the abbreviation for the partition. <strong>Must</strong> be in uppercase letters.
+* <strong>Partition:</strong> Enter the abbreviation for the partition. <strong>Must be in uppercase letters</strong>.
 This is a coded name for the partition.
 This is what will be stored in the DB.
 Preferred format is no spaces and in all CAPS.
 Maximum 15 characters.
 * <strong>WC GUID:</strong> This is a Globally Unique IDentifier.
 This is only needed if patients in this partition will be sent out of the system via Data Send Interface.
 Data send interface requires a unique identifier for each partition so that it's easy to understand which system it comes from.
 Technically, this field just has to be unique; but for sending data between {{% system-name %}} or NMC systems, this field needs to be the system OID (Object Identifier) followed by the next numeric value.
 For example: System OID = 1.2.840.114398.1.710; WC GUID (partition 1) = 1.2.840.114398.1.710.1; WC GUID (partition 2) = 1.2.840.114398.1.710.2
 * <strong>Name:</strong> This is the display name of the partition.
 This is what will be viewable on the chart and inside of {{% system-name %}} partition selections.
 This name is the human readable format of the partition name.
 * <strong>Description:</strong> This is a human readable short sentence describing what the partition is used for.
 This is displayed on the Patient Registration and Edit Demographic screens when assigning MRNs.
 It is also used in the partition list of the Document Queue within parenthesis next to the Partition name.
 Maximum 50 characters.